flaviagiammarino/blog-website/docs/_sources/blog/inflation_autopilot.rst.txt

 After that, Autopilot evaluates the candidate ML pipelines to produce a leaderboard and select the one with the best performance.

-As part of this process, Autopilot automatically generates a set of data analysis and model insights reports in various formats, along with Jupyter notebooks that allow users to examine and refine the generated pipelines without reverting to a fully manual approach.
+As part of this process, Autopilot automatically generates a set of data analysis and model insights reports in various formats, along with Jupyter notebooks that allow users to examine and refine the ML pipelines without reverting to a fully manual approach.
+Autopilot's full integration with the broader SageMaker platform allows users to quickly deploy the final ML pipeline in production.

 2. Solution
 ***************************************************************************************************************